timsmith89/kelsius_tech_test/README.md

     If you don't provide a number in the command, it will default to creating 10 fake users.

+    After running these commands, proceed to the next step.

 5. **View the Database**

     The Docker container includes phpmyadmin which will allow you to view any data stored in the database